JonnyEvans321/SymbolFix/README.md

 So we both set about creating an Excel Add-in that would auto-format engineering symbols, SymbolFix.
 Subscripting, capitalising, correcting typos, creating greek letters, math symbols...
 SymbolFix does them all automatically!

-After testing on a handful of Engineers at work, SymbolFix has built up a diverse library of symbols which it will auto-format.
+After testing on a handful of Engineers, SymbolFix has built up a diverse library of symbols which it will auto-format.
 What's more, the add-in contains a user-form that allows users to add extra engineering symbols to the library.
 When a user adds a symbol, it automatically gets added to a list of 'pending symbols' (if consenting, via email), meaning that there is an ever growing library of useful symbols that SymbolFix can auto-format.

 ## Installation
 1. Download the file ‘SymbolFixVBA.xlam’